ezbueno/ezbueno/README.md

 ## I'm Ezandro Bueno!
 Let me present a little about myself :D
 - 🔭 Java Developer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Angular
 - :heart: Lover of Technology and coding

 ## About me